FraunhoferIOSB/FAAAST-Service/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions are **greatly appreciated**.

-If you have a suggestion for improvements, please fork the repo and create a pull request.
-You can also simply open an issue.
-Don't forget to rate the project!
-Thanks again!

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Code Formatting
-The project uses _spotless:check_ in the build cycle, which means the project only compiles if all code, *.pom and *.xml files are formatted according to the project's codestyle definitions (see details on [spotless](https://github.com/diffplug/spotless)).
-You can automatically format your code by running

->mvn spotless:apply

-Additionally, you can import the eclipse formatting rules defined in _/codestyle_ into our IDE.

-### Third Party License
-If you use additional dependencies please be sure that the licenses of these dependencies are compliant with our [License](#license).
-If you are not sure which license your dependencies have, you can run
->mvn license:aggregate-third-party-report

-and check the generated report in the directory `documentation/third_party_licenses_report.html`.

-<p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributors